nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * [**`Model`**](#model-component) holds the data of the application in the memory.
 * [**`Storage`**](#storage-component) reads data from, and writes data to, the hard disk.

-Each of the five components defines its _API_ in an `interface` with the same name as the Component.

 Our architecture follows the *Model-View-Controller* (MVC) Pattern.
 UI displays data and interacts with the user.
 Commands are passed through the Dispatcher and routed to a suitable Controller.
 Controller receives requests from the Dispatcher and acts as the bridge between the UI and the Model.
 Model & Storage store and maintain the data.
-A lot of inspirations for this design was drawn from MVC architectures used by web MVC frameworks such as [Ruby on Rails](http://paulhan221.tumblr.com/post/114731592051/rails-http-requests-for-mvc) and [Laravel](http://laravelbook.com/laravel-architecture/).
+Inspirations for this design came from MVC architectures used by web MVC frameworks such as [Ruby on Rails](http://paulhan221.tumblr .com/post/114731592051/rails-http-requests-for-mvc) and [Laravel](http://laravelbook.com/laravel-architecture/).

 The sections below give more details of each component.

 ### 3.2.
 UI component

 <img src="images/UiClassDiagram.png" width="600"><br>
-_Figure 3.2 : Structure of the UI Component_
+**Figure 3.2**: Structure of the UI Component

 **API** : [`Ui.java`](../src/main/java/seedu/toluist/ui/Ui.java)